Martin-Lacroix/C-Galerkin-FEM/README.md

 ## Use

 First, make sure that the Eigen library is installed and that your GCC supports OpenMP.
-Then move to one of the code folders and compile the project by providing the path to Eigen to the compiler.
-Some scripts such as transport.cpp or mechanics.cpp are provided as example.
+Then move to one of the code folders and compile the project by providing the path of Eigen to the compiler.
+Some examples such as transport.cpp or mechanics.cpp are provided, you may run compile.bat to build all the examples.
 ```css
 g++ -O2 -fopenmp -I path-to-Eigen\Eigen example.cpp mesh.cpp -o example.exe
 ```